| Claw

 Rod’s claws.
 If you want to make your own, here is how I did

-4 pieces of
+it.
+Materials 4 pieces of

 3” x 10” x 1” Birch Plywood (3/4” laminated

-Scroll Saw or
+to ¼”) Scroll Saw or

-Bench Sander
+Jigsaw Bench Sander Drill Press

-with Drum Sander
+with Drum Sander Wood Putty Sandable wood

-Bondo Glazing
+sealer Bondo Glazing

-Putty (for finishing)
+Putty (for finishing) Duplicolor Filler

-Primer (for finishing)
+Primer (for finishing) A hint

 to start: